andyislegend/dota2-aghanim/README.md

         // We need to provide list of the user credentials, which automatic reconnect logic will use to rotate connection session. steamClient.setCredentialsProvider(new UserCredentialsProvider(List.of(logOnDetails)));

-        // We can register additional actions, which reconnect logic will execute after successful establishing connection. steamClient.setOnAutoReconnect((client) -> {
+        // We can register additional actions, which reconnect logic will execute after successfully established connection. steamClient.setOnAutoReconnect((client) -> {
             var gameServer = client.getHandler(SteamGameServer.class);
             var dotaClient = client.getHandler(SteamGameCoordinator.class).getHandler(DotaClient.class);